Deepfake: Resurrection

-In 2020, Joaquin Oliver, victim of the Parkland shooting was resurrected with deepfake technology.
-Oliver's parents teamed up on behalf of their organization Nonprofit Change the Ref, with McCann Health to produce this deepfake video advocating for gun-safety voting campaign.
-In this deepfake message, it shows Joaquin encouraging viewers to vote.
+In 2020, a deepfake video of Joaquin Oliver, a victim of the Parkland shooting was created as part of a gun safety campaign.
+Oliver's parents partnered with nonprofit Change the Ref and McCann Health to produce a video in which Oliver to encourage people to support gun safety legislation and politicians who back do so as well.

-In 2022, Elvis Presley has been resurrected in America's Got Talent 17 using deepfake technology.
+In 2022, a deepfake video of Elvis Presley was used on the program America's Got Talent 17.

-There have been deepfake resurrections of pop cultural and historical figures who were murdered, for example, the member of The Beatles, John Lennon who was murdered in 1980.
+A TV commercial used a deepfake video of Beatles member John Lennon, who was murdered in 1980.

 Techniques

 Deepfakes rely on a type of neural network called an autoencoder.
 These consist of an encoder, which reduces an image to a lower dimensional latent space, and a decoder, which reconstructs the image from the latent representation.
 Deepfakes utilize this architecture by having a universal encoder which encodes a person in to the latent space.
 The latent representation contains key features about their facial features and body posture.
 This can then be decoded with a model trained specifically for the target.
 This means the target's detailed information will be superimposed on the underlying facial and body features of the original video, represented in the latent space.

 A popular upgrade to this architecture attaches a generative adversarial network to the decoder.
 A GAN trains a generator, in this case the decoder, and a discriminator in an adversarial relationship.
 The generator creates new images from the latent representation of the source material, while the discriminator attempts to determine whether or not the image is generated.
 This causes the generator to create images that mimic reality extremely well as any defects would be caught by the discriminator.
 Both algorithms improve constantly in a zero sum game.
 This makes deepfakes difficult to combat as they are constantly evolving; any time a defect is determined, it can be corrected.